Despite spending less than 2 weeks here, I really loved El Salvador!

 You can do an organised tour here to save hassle.

-This is one of the largest pre-Hispanic archaeological sites in the country, and it’s only 45 minutes from San salvador, so it’s a good day trip from San Salvador and you can use uber, or chicken buses to get there.
+This is one of the largest pre-Hispanic archaeological sites in the country, and is only 45 minutes from San Salvador.

 Or, you could rent a driver for the day to take you there amongst other sights in the area.

-This is a great area of natural beauty and one Bradley and I missed out on.
 Actually most of the research is in Spanish on Google, so it’s hard to get exact information, but this is a wonderful place to camp.

-It’s better to visit via car and actually some people opt to sleep in their car rather than camp, but that’s up to you.
+It’s better to visit Conchagua via car and actually some people opt to sleep in their car rather than camp, but that’s up to you.

-When it comes to El Salvador attractions, this should be on the list.
-This is actually quite an undiscovered hidden gem of El Salvador and it doesn't make it on many of the backpacking itineraries or list of things to do in El Salvador.
+However the Santa Teresa Hot Springs is actually quite an undiscovered hidden gem of El Salvador, and it doesn't make it on many of the backpacking itineraries or lists of things to do in El Salvador.
 But it should!

-I love a good hot spring, and there is actually a “luxury” resort area in the part, called the Santa Teresa Park which offers you the unique opportunity to appreciate the largest Ausol in Central America, the magic pool,the trail of the lagoons, ,the romantic pool and the blue lagoon, which together make the hot springs of Santa Teresa the main tourist destination of the West of El Salvador.
+I love a good hot spring, and there is actually a “luxury” resort area here called the Santa Teresa Park which offers you the unique opportunity to appreciate the largest Ausol in Central America.

 So there you have it, my guide on the top things to do in El Salvador!
-I hope this guide has given you some inspiration to the many amazing and different things there is to do in El Salvador.
+I hope this guide has given you some inspiration to the many amazing and different things there are to do in El Salvador.

 On that note, be sure to check out our guide on the best travel drones.